Glastonbury 2023 registration, tickets and everything you need to know

 Festival returns later this month for first time since 2019

-After facing two years of cancellations, Glastonbury Festival is finally returning this month.
+After facing two years of cancellations, Glastonbury Festival is finally returning this weekend.

 The celebration of music and arts, which is held at Worthy Farm in Somerset, takes place this year from 22 to 26 June.
 You can find out more information about the weather forecast for the festival here.